Skip to page body Home Residents Businesses Visitors Departments

 STATUS

 In preparation of this Project, the City continues to coordinate with Alameda County Water District to ensure they complete their pipeline replacement project in Thornton in a timely manner.
-The City is currently working on the design plans.
+The City is currently working on finalizing the design plans.

 ESTIMATED COSTS